Bell of La Demajagua

 The Bell of La Demajagua (Spanish: Campana de La Demajagua), also known as the "Cuban Liberty Bell," or the "Bell of the Fatherland," is the most iconic and symbolically charged bell in Cuban history.
 It is the former slave bell of the Demajagua plantation, owned by the family of Carlos Manuel de Céspedes and Francisco Javier de Céspedes, which was rung at the Cry of Yara, on October 10, 1868, to mark the official beginning of the Ten Years' War and the Republic of Cuba in Arms.
 It has been hung in ten locations throughout the history of Cuba, but today it hangs as the main feature of La Demajagua National Park.

 History

-Slave bell
+Use as a slave bell

 The bell, measuring 59 centimeters in height and weighing 204.5 pounds, was cast in France in 1857.
 It was purchased to act as a slave bell and arrived at the Demajagua estate and hung at the La Demajagua sugar mill (located in what is now Granma Province) in 1860, during the ownership of Francisco Javier de Céspedes, brother of Carlos Manuel.